 Update: The X100F is now almost two years old, and it’s not just the competition that’s moved on but Fujifilm’s own sensor technology too, so we’ve updated our review to reflect the latest changes.
-There’s no news yet about an X100F replacement with the newer Fujifilm 26.1MP X-Trans, however, and the X100F is holding its prices pretty strongly right now.
+There are rumors of an updated version with Fujifilm 26.1MP X-Trans sensor coming soon

 The X100F uses Fujifilm’s new 24-megapixel APS-C X-Trans sensor, eight megapixels up on the previous model; a faster X-Processor Pro image engine; and the same hybrid phase-detection/contrast autofocus system seen on the X-T2 and X-T20 (now superseded by the X-T3 and X-T30).